MCABC is the only association solely dedicated to British Columbia’s mechanical trades.

 MCABC has an extensive network of construction industry associations with which we work closely.
 We partner with groups such as ECABC (Electrical Contractors Association of BC), SMACNA-BC (Sheet Metal & Air Conditioning Contractors’ Association), BCICA (BC Insulation Contractors Association), CIPH BC (Canadian Institute of Plumbing and Heating of BC) as well as many others on advocacy issues, education, and events so our members are represented and their voices are heard, and they are kept up to date on important issues.

 With their MCABC membership, voting contractor members automatically become members of MCA Canada which represents members’ interests at a national level.
 Members receive the option of joining the MSCC (Mechanical Service Contractors of Canada) at no additional cost.
 All MCABC members receive representation by COCA (Council of Construction Associations), which acts on behalf of the construction industry in all WorkSafeBC matters.

 Networking within the Mechanical Contracting Industry

 As the only BC association dedicated to the mechanicals industry, MCABC is the best way to meet and network with mechanical contractors.
 Make new connections and stay connected with colleagues and friends through MCABC events that combine both business and pleasure, such as our annual conference, social events, chapter meetings, and lunch-and-learn sessions.

 MCABC offers a catalogue of courses specific to the mechanical sector.
 Some courses were developed exclusively for MCABC and others are run in partnership with MCA Canada’s CEC (Construction Education Council) and other associations.
-Our classes are well regarded within the industry, taught by seasoned professionals, and most come with Gold Seal accreditation.
-We also offer ten online courses through BuildForce Canada that are also Gold-Seal accredited and can be completed at the learner’s convenience.
+Our classes are well regarded within the industry, taught by seasoned professionals, and all come with Gold Seal accreditation.
+We also offer ten online courses through BuildForce Canada that are also Gold Seal accredited and can be completed at the learner’s convenience.

 A library of valuable documents – such as manuals and procedures – is available at preferential pricing or for free to MCABC members.
 This includes a COR-compliant MCABC Safety Manual Template, available only to our members.
 Enjoy deep discounts on MCABC networking events such as golf tournament, socials and chapter meetings.